 - Stir in heavy cream and finely grated parmesan cheese.
 Bring to a low boil and simmer until thickened, stirring often.

-- Season to taste with black pepper ( I did not add any additional salt but feel free to add to taste).
+- Season to taste with black pepper and adjust salt to taste.

-- Combine the sauce with the cooked pasta.
-Garnish with chopped scallions and additional red pepper flake.
+- Combine the cajun shrimp sauce with the cooked pasta.
+Garnish with chopped scallions, parmesan cheese and additional red pepper flake.